freegyes/the-octa/index.md

 hello octa.

+## Stories
+### Connect an external audio source and quickly record a sample from it
+Connect to an input and in the mixer turn up the DIR (direct monitor) for that input.
+Change a track to flex maschine, assign a recording buffer to it as a sample, record directly to the buffer and place a trig in the sequence.

+### Shuffle the order of the slices on the fly with the scene slider
+Slice a sample on a flex maschine, add trigs to the pattern and create linear locks.
+Assign an LFO to the start position.
+Create a new scene and lock the LFO's depth to an increased value.

 ## Specific tasks
 ### Assign parameters to a specific scene
 Hold Scene [A] or [B] and change a parameter.